Britteco

 Minimal Excavation

-In many cases there is no need for full tank or pipeline removal, reducing disruption to your site and surrounding assets.
+In many cases, there is no need for full tank or pipeline removal, reducing disruption to your site and surrounding assets — ideal for congested or restricted access locations.

 Fast and Efficient

-Fast application allows projects to be completed more quickly than many traditional filling or excavation methods.
+Fast application allows projects to be completed more quickly than many traditional filling or excavation methods — reducing programme time and associated costs.

 Lightweight Performance

-At approximately 22 kg/m³ once cured, the foam places minimal load on surrounding structures compared with concrete or grout alternatives.
+At approximately 22 kg/m³ once cured, the foam places minimal load on surrounding structures compared with concrete or grout-based alternatives.

 Controlled Expansion

-The foam expands in a controlled manner and flows into complex spaces without creating unnecessary pressure on the structure.
+The foam expands in a controlled manner and flows into complex spaces without creating unnecessary pressure on the structure — even in confined and hard-to-access environments.

 Non-Flammable & Safe